apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `filters`

-In piece type modules, the `filters` setting configures the pieces manager interface by adding and removing filtering fields (to view only certain pieces). `archived` and `visibility` filters are included by default.
+In piece-type modules, the `filters` setting configures the pieces manager interface by adding and removing filtering fields (to view only certain pieces). `archived` and `visibility` filters are included by default.
+These settings "cascade" from the base classes to project-level classes without requiring those settings be declared again.

 The `filters` object is configured with subsections: `add` and `remove` and can either be added as a static object or a function that takes `self` and `options` and returns an object.
 Filters must correspond to an existing fields name or custom [query builder](#queries-self-query) on the piece type.